-In 2018 and the nine months ended September 30, 2019, all of our ASIC wafers were fabricated by Samsung.
+In 2018 and 2019, all of our ASIC wafers were fabricated by Samsung.
 We have historically purchased ASIC wafers through a supply arrangement with an intermediary that directly purchases ASIC chips from Samsung as Samsung's approved customer.
-Such intermediary was our largest supplier for the year ended December 31, 2018 and the nine months ended September 30, 2019.
+Such intermediary was our largest supplier in 2018.
+Our purchases of ASIC chips from Samsung and another intermediary that directly purchases from Samsung were the largest in 2019.
 We have entered into an agreement with Samsung, effective May 2018, for developing ASIC chips, and we are working directly with Samsung on a development project for our second generation 10 nm ASIC chip.
 However, this agreement does not guarantee that Samsung will reserve foundry capacity for us, which we believe is in line with market arrangements with other wafer foundries.
 As such, there are risks that Samsung may be unable to accept our purchase orders or continue their supply of ASIC wafers to us.
 Such changes may result in delays to our production, which could negatively affect our reputation and results of operations.